Hospice and Palliative Care

 Private insurance companies and policies vary, but many will cover hospice care.

 We accept Medicare, Medicaid, and Private Insurance.
 We welcome VA hospice benefits and provide care for indigent patients.
 A patient's ability or inability to pay for health insurance should never be a factor in receiving compassionate, comforting, and dignified end-of-life care.
 Once a patient is certified as eligible for our services, there is zero out-of-pocket financial responsibility.
-The patient and the family will never receive a bill from HOPE Healthcare and Hospice.
+The patient and the family will never receive a HOPE Healthcare and Hospice bill.

 How to choose a hospice program

-When making the decision of which hospice program is best for a loved one, it is important to consider the following:
+When deciding on which hospice program is best for a loved one, it is essential to consider the following:

 - Philosophy: What's the approach to care?